bsstahl/CognitiveInheritance/Posts/Optimization-for-Developers.md

 - Development

 ---
 The slide deck for my presentation on Optimization for Developers (A Developer’s Guide to Finding Optimal Solutions) can be found [here](https://1drv.ms/p/s!AswbHpz53UVdmJsSyst53CwsuihidQ).
 I hope that if you attended one of my code camp sessions on the topic, you enjoyed it and found it valuable.
-I am happy to accept any feedback via Twitter {TwitterLink}.
+I am happy to accept any feedback via {TwitterLink}.